quicwg/base-drafts/draft-ietf-quic-transport.md

 A Retry packet (shown in {{retry-format}}) does not contain any protected fields.
 The value in the Unused field is selected randomly by the server.
-In addition to the long header, it contains these additional fields:
+In addition to the fields from the long header, it contains these additional
+fields:

 Retry Token: